How to Write

 Common Types of Article Review

-All reviews follow a similar structure and pursue the same goal.
-However, there are different types of reviews that require a different approach to each.
+All article reviews follow a similar structure and pursue the same goal.
+However, there are different types of article reviews that require a different approach to each.

 All in all, we can distinguish three types of this paper based on the kind of article that is being reviewed.